Adoptions before 2010: applying if you're 18 or over

 An adopted person who is 18 years and over and their birth parents (as recorded on their original birth certificate) are the only people who have a direct entitlement to apply for identifying details and information about each other under the provisions of the NSW Adoption Act 2000 and NSW Adoption Regulation 2003.
 Other people can apply in certain circumstances however, this first requires the approval of the Secretary of Communities and Justice (DCJ).

 If you wish to obtain identifying information about a birth parent or adopted person you'll first need to download and complete the application to obtain adoption information form.
-If you are a birth parent or an adopted person, there is no fee for applying for adoption information when using this form with DCJ.
+As of 1 July 2022 all fees have been removed, and DCJ will no longer be seeking fees for any adoption application.
 By completing the application form you can gain access to the following:

 - Adoption Information Certificate